-Table of Contents
+Table of Content

 What is a Golf Simulator?

-Nowadays golf simulators are capable of representing realistic virtual graphics too.
-And the days might not be too far when augmented reality will be used in golf simulators.
+The days might not be too far when augmented reality will be used in golf simulators.
 Just like Computers, PlayStations, or even Telephones, Golf Simulators have come a long way with technological advancements.

 How Do Golf Simulators Work?